morrownr/8812au-20210820/README.md

 -----

 ### Recommended WiFi Router/ Access Point Settings

+Note: These recommendations apply when using your adapter in managed (client) mode, not AP mode.

 Note: These are general recommendations, some of which may not apply to your specific situation.